connor-giles/digital-garden/content/A gardening guide for your mind.md

+---
+title: A gardening guide for your mind
+draft: false
+tags:
+  - seed
+---
 What is a digital garden?
 How can I use it?
 What does it look like?

 First and foremost its a digital garden, not a digital library or vault.
 Ideas should be planted, grown, blossomed, pruned, and when necessary... killed.
 The garden follows 3 major ideas (tags)